raboof/akka.github.com/blog/_posts/2019-09-09-akka-family-builds.md

 Hello hakkers,

-this blog post is an overview of sbt configuration used across [Alpakka](https://github.com/akka/alpakka), [Alpakka Kafka](https://github.com/akka/alpakka-kafka) and other Akka family projects.
+this blog post is an overview of some sbt configurations used across [Alpakka](https://github.com/akka/alpakka), [Alpakka Kafka](https://github.com/akka/alpakka-kafka) and other Akka family projects.
 The emphasis here will be made to other parts of project lifecycle than building code.

 ## Code formatting

-sbt community has multiple sbt plugins which can be used to make sure that various parts of the project are always kept under the agreed standards.
+The sbt community has multiple sbt plugins which can be used to make sure that various parts of the project are always kept under the agreed standards.
 When code formatting is automated, all of the discussions regarding code formatting can be diverted to discussions on code formatter configuration.
 Akka family projects use the following plugins in concert to allow contributors to spend as much time focusing on the code.

 ### Scala and sbt code

-Scala and sbt code is formatted using [`sbt-scalafmt`](https://github.com/scalameta/sbt-scalafmt) plugin.
+Scala and sbt code is formatted using the [`sbt-scalafmt`](https://github.com/scalameta/sbt-scalafmt) plugin.

 ```scala
 addSbtPlugin("org.scalameta" % "sbt-scalafmt" % "2.0.4")